Daunia, South Italy, 4th century BC

 H. 12 cm

-Charming Daunian III polychrome doll, a so called “bell-idol”.
-Orange-beige tone, brown paint.
-Figure freely formed in a coil and pinch technique.
-It shows a male idol with a bell-shaped lower body.
-The upper body and neck are shaped like a column, with the neck merging directly into the face.
-The facial features of the figure are barely recognizable.
-The head of the idol is adorned with a conical headdress.
-An erect male member is attached to the stomach.
+A charming Daunian polychrome doll, a so called “bell-idol”.
+The figure is freely formed in a coil and pinch technique, showing a male figure with a bell-shaped lower body.
+The upper body and neck are shaped like a column, with the neck merging directly into the face, the features of which are not strongly defined (yet cheery in aspect), and topped with a headdress.
+An attached phallos leaves not doubt as to the figure’s gender.

-These dolls were likely used as toys or talismans, and some have been found in tombs, suggesting that they may have held symbolic or spiritual significance as well.
-Daunian clay dolls are rare.
+These so-called dolls are quite rare were likely used as toys or talismans; some have been found in tombs, suggesting that they may have held symbolic or spiritual significance as well.

-Provenance: ex. collection Mrs. R. K., Basel, Switzerland
+Provenance: Formerly priv. coll.
+Mrs. R. K., Basel, Switzerland

 Item reference: CL0314